 - Rapid response operations are widely practised around the world and have been shown to be effective in providing early patient intervention and reducing response times.

-- Ambulance operates six primary rescue units in rural areas across the State.
+- NSW Ambulance operates six primary rescue units in rural areas across the state.

 - Rescue paramedics are trained for all types of rescue including, road crash, vertical, confined space, trench and industrial.
 They learn navigation skills, four wheel driving, urban search and rescue, and chemical biological and radiological procedures.